Meet NSDEC

 Colin is an independent consultant specialising in delivery of large scale information technology and organisational change programmes.
 Formerly a partner in IBM’s consultancy and services practice, Colin has had a successful business career spanning over 30 years, during which he has led the delivery of many complex programmes in both public and private sectors.
 He has worked closely with a wide variety of UK government departments and previously held a number of advisory appointments, including Vice Chair of the DWP’s Social Security Advisory Committee and a member of the Administrative Data Research Network Board.
 He was educated at the Universities of Cambridge and Durham and is a Chartered and European Engineer and a fellow of the British Computer Society.
 Colin has a particular interest in the security and privacy of personal data stored in digital systems.

-Monica Magadi is a Professor of Social Research and Population Health at the University of Hull.
+Monica Magadi is a Professor of Epidemiology and Global Health at Keele University.
 Her academic background is in Demography and Social Statistics.
 She has more than 30 years of international research experience in global public health and serves in various international advisory roles, including for the WHO, and currently co-Chairs the Research Projects Review Panel (RP2) of the WHO’s Department of Reproductive Health and Research (RHR).
 Her research largely involves statistical modelling of large-scale complex demographic and health datasets (global and UK-based), including linked survey/administrative datasets.
 Besides statistical modelling, her methodological research expertise includes research design, especially surveys and evaluation/intervention research.
 She has experience in qualitative and mixed methods research as well.
 Monica’s long-standing career in UK academia has involved serving in various leadership roles, including Research Directorship, with significant research ethics and data protection responsibilities.

 Isabel Nisbet has been appointed to the National Statistician’s Data Ethics Advisory Committee for the duration of five years.
 Isabel has had a career in senior roles in government and regulation, particularly of medicine and education.
 She was the first CEO of Ofqual, the regulator of examinations and qualifications in England.
 She is an affiliated lecturer at the University of Cambridge’s Faculty of Education.
 In October 2021 Isabel was appointed by Northern Ireland Ministers to a panel reviewing education in Northern Ireland.
 Her academic background is in philosophy and she has engaged throughout her career in ethical issues, particularly medical ethics.
 She is co-opted to the Home Office’s Biometrics and Forensics Ethics Group.